 10.30 STORM WATER DISCHARGE

-Effective March 10, 2003, all construction projects that disturb 1 acre or more are required to a stormwater permit.
+Effective March 10, 2003, all construction projects that disturb 1 acre or more are required to have a storm water permit.
 Storm Water Discharge requirements are mandated by Iowa Code in Chapter 455B.105 and 455B.173.
 Further guidance is provided in Iowa Administrative Code 567 Chapter 64.

 A Storm Water Permit requires specific actions intended to reduce and/or eliminate the problems associated with runoff, soil erosion, and siltation.
 To comply with this environmental regulation, the DOT has developed the following procedure:

-n Projects or groups of projects (such as corridor projects) which disturb 0.4 hectare (1 acre) or more are identified by the Office of Design.
+n Projects or groups of projects (such as corridor projects) which disturb 1 acre or more are identified by the Office of Design.
 It is Office of Design's (or a consultant's) responsibility to prepare a Pollution Prevention Plan (PPP), the Notice of Intent (NOI), and newspaper notice for these projects.

 n When projects are turned in, the Office of Contracts tabulates projects with PPPs.
 The Office of Design sends NOIs and newspaper notice to the Office of Construction and Materials.